The History Man

 Synopsis

-With an introduction by James Naughtie
+With an introduction by James Naughtie.

 Take a Valium.
 Have a party.
 Go on a demo.
 Shoot a soldier.
 Make a bang.
 Bed a friend.
 That’s your problem-solving system . . .
 But haven’t we tried all that?

 Howard Kirk, product of the Swinging Sixties, radical university lecturer, and one half of a very modern marriage, is throwing a party.
-The night will have all sorts of repercussions: for Henry Beamish, Howard’s desperate and easily neglected friend, and for Howard’s wife Barbara, promiscuous ’70s liberal and exhausted victim of motherhood.
+The night will have all sorts of repercussions: for Henry Beamish, Howard’s desperate and easily neglected friend, and for Howard’s wife, promiscuous ’70s liberal and exhausted victim of motherhood.

 The funniest and best-written novel I have seen for a very long time